AIRTucha/amonad/README.md

 #### None

-Represents an absents of a value with specified type.
-It can be created via a factory with specified type.
+It represents an absents of value with the specified type.
+It can be created via a factory with the specified type.

 ```typescript
 None<T>() => Maybe<T>